hashicorp/consul/testutil/README.md

 	defer srv1.Stop()

 	// Create a secondary server, passing in configuration
-	// to avoid bootstrapping or waiting for a leader. srv2 := testutil.NewTestServerConfig(t, func(c *testutil.TestServerConfig) {
+	// to avoid bootstrapping as we are forming a cluster. srv2 := testutil.NewTestServerConfig(t, func(c *testutil.TestServerConfig) {
 		c.Bootstrap = false
-		c.NoLeaderWait = true
 	})
 	defer srv2.Stop()